Visual Occlusion Goggles Module

 |---|---|

-| Real-time Chart | Stimulus state and shutter timing over 60 seconds |
+| Real-time Chart | Shows shutter state over the last 60 seconds |

-| Lens Controls | Buttons to manually open/close lenses |
+| Lens Controls | Manual open/close buttons (wVOG has independent L/R control) |

 | Configure | Opens device settings dialog |